Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 \begin{question} Does a quasi-isometry $X \to Y$ between cocompact CAT(0) cube complexes induces a quasi-isometry $H(X) \to H(Y)$? a homeomorphism $\partial H(X) \to \partial H(Y)$? \end{question}

 A positive answer to this question would allow us to define the \emph{hyperbolic boundary} $\partial_hG$ of a group $G$ acting geometrically on a CAT(0) cube complex $X$ as the Gromov boundary of the hyperbolic space $H(X)$.
 As a consequence, Lemma \ref{lem:HXcontracting} would imply that, for every group $G$ acting geometrically on some CAT(0) cube complex and for every Morse subgroup $H \subset G$, the hyperbolic boundary $\partial_hH$ of $H$ topologically embeds into the hyperbolic boundary $\partial_hG$ of $G$.
 As a particular case, if $H$ is a stable subgroup, then its Gromov boundary $\partial H$ topologically embeds into $\partial_hG$.
-With respect to this vocabulary, the proof of Proposition \ref{prop:stableinRAAG} amounts to say that the hyperbolic boundary of a right-angled Artin group is a Cantor set, so that the Gromov boundary of any infinite stable subgroup must be a Cantor set as well, which implies that these groups must be free.
+With respect to this vocabulary, the proof of Proposition \ref{prop:stableinRAAG} amounts to saying that the hyperbolic boundary of a right-angled Artin group is a Cantor set, so that the Gromov boundary of any infinite stable subgroup must be a Cantor set as well, which implies that these groups must be free.

-Basic (but non trivial) results on Gromov boundaries of hyperbolic groups is that a multiended hyperbolic group splits over a finite subgroup and that a hyperbolic group with a Cantor set as its boundary must be virtually free.
+Basic (but non-trivial) results on Gromov boundaries of hyperbolic groups is that a multi-ended hyperbolic group splits over a finite subgroup and that a hyperbolic group with a Cantor set as its boundary must be virtually free.
 Are there similar statements with respect to our hyperbolic boundary?

 \begin{question} Let $X$ be a cocompact CAT(0) cube complex.
 When is $\partial H(X)$ a Cantor set?
 When is it connected? \end{question}